General Information

 - Cafeteria expansion was completed at Starside Elementary.

 - Cedar Trails Exploration Center (CTEC) was completed in Lenexa.
 The facility is home to CTEC CAPS (Center for Advanced Professional Studies), a program dedicated to providing high school students with the academic and technical skills, knowledge, and training necessary to succeed in career pathways.
-It is located on the campus of Mill Creek Middle School, on the northeast corner of 83rd Street and Mize Blvd.
+It is located on the campus of Mill Creek Middle School, on the northeast corner of 83rd Street and Mize Boulevard.

 - Early Childhood Center at CTEC opened.
 Although a separate space, it is connected to CTEC CAPS as one overall facility.